-This type of badge is not sent to the company to be read, but is read by inserting it in a USB port on the computer.
-Once the computer is connected to the internet, this device immediately supplies the user with his/her dose readings.
+When an instant readout dosimeter is used for routine personnel dose monitoring, the dosimeter should be worn for a predetermined monitoring period and read at the end of the period.
+The monitoring period can be as short as one work day or shift.
+This type of dosimeter is not sent to the company to be read, but is typically read by plugging into a USB port on the computer.
+Once the computer is connected to the internet, the computer transmits data from the dosimeter to the manufacture where it is instantly analyzed and supplies the user with his/her dose readings.